phe-bioinformatics/phe-bioinformatics.github.io/_posts/2017-07-07-ggtree_part2.md

 ---
 ### Adding tip labels

-In addition to adding a heatmap I found that adding coloured shapes to tips was a useful addition
+In addition to adding a heatmap I found that adding coloured shapes to tips was a useful feature

   - First off read and plot the tree as before
   ```R